 Market Sector Update

-Russell 2000 Growth Index is an unmanaged index comprised of securities that represent the small-cap sector of the stock market.
+The Russell 2000 Growth Index measures the performance of the small-cap growth segment of the U.S. equity universe.
 It is not possible to invest directly in an index.

-Risk Factors.
-As with any fund, the value of the Fund’s shares will change, and you could lose money on your investment.
+Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
 Investing in small-cap stocks may carry more risk than investing in stocks of larger, more well-established companies.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Waddell & Reed Investments refers to the investment management services offered by Waddell & Reed Investment Management Company, the investment manager of the Waddell & Reed Advisors Funds, distributed by Waddell & Reed, Inc.